 Boards of directors have ultimate responsibility for the level of risk taken by their institutions.
 Accordingly, they should approve the overall business strategies and significant policies of their organizations, including those related to managing and taking risks, and should also ensure that senior management is fully capable of managing the activities that their institutions conduct.
-While all boards of directors are responsible for understanding the nature of the risks significant to their organizations and for ensuring that management is taking the steps necessary to identify, measure, monitor, and control these risks, the level of technical knowledge required of directors may vary depending on the particular circumstances at the institution.
+While all boards of directors are responsible for understanding the nature of the risks significant to their organizations and overseeing and holding senior management accountable for maintaining an effective risk management framework, the level of technical knowledge required of directors may vary depending on the particular circumstances at the institution.

 Directors of large banking organizations that conduct a broad range of technically complex activities, for example, cannot be expected to understand the full details of their institutions' activities or the precise ways risks are measured and controlled.
-They should, however, have a clear understanding of the types of risks to which their institutions are exposed and should receive reports that identify the size and significance of the risks in terms that are meaningful to them.
+They should, however, have a clear understanding of the types of risks to which their institutions are exposed and senior management should provide reports to the board of directors that identify and summarize the size, complexity, and significance of the risks in terms that are meaningful to them.
 In fulfilling this responsibility, directors should take steps to develop an appropriate understanding of the risks their institutions face, possibly through briefings from auditors and experts external to the organization.
 Using this knowledge and information, directors should provide clear guidance regarding the level of exposures acceptable to their institutions and have the responsibility to ensure that senior management implements the procedures and controls necessary to comply with adopted policies.

 Directors of institutions that conduct more traditional and less complicated business activities may require significantly less knowledge of complex financial transactions or capital markets.
 They may, however, be more involved in the day-to-day activities and decision-making of their institutions than are their counterparts at larger organizations and should have a level of knowledge commensurate with the nature of their involvement.

-Senior management is responsible for implementing strategies in a manner that limits risks associated with each strategy and that ensures compliance with laws and regulations on both a long-term and day-to-day basis.
-Accordingly, management should be fully involved in the activities of their institutions and possess sufficient knowledge of all major business lines to ensure that appropriate policies, controls, and risk monitoring systems are in place and that accountability and lines of authority are clearly delineated.
+Senior management is responsible for implementing strategies in a manner that manages, monitors, and mitigates risks associated with each strategy and that promotes compliance with laws and regulations on both a long-term and day-to-day basis.
+Accordingly, senior management should be fully involved in the activities of their institutions and possess sufficient knowledge of all major business lines to ensure that appropriate policies, controls, and risk monitoring systems are in place and that accountability and lines of authority are clearly delineated.
 Senior management is also responsible for establishing and communicating a strong awareness of and need for effective internal controls and high ethical standards.
-Meeting these responsibilities requires senior managers of a bank or bank holding company to have a thorough understanding of banking and financial market activities and detailed knowledge of the activities their institution conducts, including the nature of internal controls necessary to limit the related risks.
+Meeting these responsibilities requires senior managers of a bank or bank holding company to have a thorough understanding of banking and financial market activities and detailed knowledge of the activities their institution conducts, including the nature of internal controls necessary to manage, monitor, and mitigate the related risks.

-In assessing the quality of the oversight by boards of directors and senior management, examiners should consider whether the institution follows policies and practices such as those described below:
+In assessing the quality of the oversight by boards of directors and the managing, monitoring, and mitigating of risk by senior management, examiners should consider whether the institution follows policies and practices such as those described below:

-- The board and senior management have identified and have a clear understanding and working knowledge of the types of risks inherent in the institution's activities and make appropriate efforts to remain informed about these risks as financial markets, risk management practices, and the institution's activities evolve.
+- Senior management has identified and has a clear understanding and working knowledge of the types of risks inherent in the institution's activities, and the board makes appropriate efforts to remain informed about these risks and hold senior management accountable as financial markets, risk management practices, and the institution's activities evolve.

-- The board has reviewed and approved appropriate policies to limit risks inherent in the institution's lending, investing, trading, trust, fiduciary and other significant activities or products.
+- The board has reviewed and approved significant policies to limit risks inherent in the institution's lending, investing, trading, trust, fiduciary and other significant activities or products.

-- The board and management are sufficiently familiar with and are using adequate record keeping and reporting systems to measure and monitor the major sources of risk to the organization.
+- Senior management is sufficiently familiar with and is using adequate record keeping and reporting systems to measure and monitor the major sources of risk to the organization.

-- The board periodically reviews and approves risk exposure limits to conform with any changes in the institution's strategies, addresses new products, and reacts to changes in market conditions.
+- The board reviews and approves significant risk exposure limits to conform with any changes in the institution's strategies, addresses new products, and reacts to changes in market conditions.

-- Management ensures that its lines of business are managed and staffed by personnel with knowledge, experience, and expertise consistent with the nature and scope of the banking organization's activities.
+- Senior management ensures that its lines of business are managed and staffed by personnel with knowledge, experience, and expertise consistent with the nature and scope of the banking organization's activities.

-- Management ensures that the depth of staff resources is sufficient to operate and manage soundly the institution's activities and that its employees have the integrity, ethical values, and competence that are consistent with a prudent management philosophy and operating style.
+- Senior management ensures that the depth of staff resources is sufficient to operate and manage soundly the institution's activities and that its employees have the integrity, ethical values, and competence that are consistent with a prudent management philosophy and operating style.

-- Management at all levels provides adequate supervision of the day-to-day activities of officers and employees, including management supervision of senior officers or heads of business lines.
+- Senior management at all levels provides adequate supervision of the day-to-day activities of officers and employees, including management supervision of senior officers or heads of business lines.

-- Management is able to respond to risks that may arise from changes in the competitive environment or from innovations in markets in which the organization is active.
+- Senior management is able to respond to risks that may arise from changes in the competitive environment or from innovations in markets in which the organization is active.

 Adequate Policies, Procedures, and Limits

-An institution's directors and senior management should tailor their risk management policies and procedures to the types of risks that arise from the activities the institution conducts.
-Once the risks are properly identified, the institution's policies and its more fully articulated procedures provide detailed guidance for the day-to-day implementation of broad business strategies, and generally include limits designed to shield the organization from excessive and imprudent risks.
+An institution's directors should set clear, aligned, and consistent direction regarding the firm's strategy and risk appetite.
+Once risks are properly identified, the institution's policies and its more fully articulated procedures provide detailed guidance for the day-to-day implementation of broad business strategies, and generally include limits designed to shield the organization from excessive and imprudent risks.
 While all banking organizations should have policies and procedures that address their significant activities and risks, the coverage and level of detail embodied in these statements will vary among institutions.
 A smaller, less complex banking organization that has effective management that is heavily involved in day-to-day operations generally would be expected to have only basic policies addressing the significant areas of operations and setting forth a limited set of requirements and procedures.
 In a larger institution, where senior managers must rely on widely-dispersed staffs to implement strategies in an extended range of potentially complex businesses, far more detailed policies and related procedures would generally be expected.
-In either case, however, management is expected to ensure that policies and procedures address the material areas of risk to an institution and that they are modified when necessary to respond to significant changes in the banking organization's activities or business conditions.
+In either case, however, senior management is expected to ensure that policies and procedures address the material areas of risk to an institution and that they are modified when necessary to respond to significant changes in the banking organization's activities or business conditions.

 The following guidelines should assist examiners in evaluating the adequacy of a banking organization's policies, procedures, and limits: